Soft and Pretty Bachelorette Cake for a Fun Girls’ Night Celebration

 • 1 cup whipped cream or frosting

-• Sprinkles or food coloring (optional)
+• Food coloring or sprinkles (optional)

 Directions

 • Preheat oven to 180°C and grease a baking pan.
-Mix butter and sugar until creamy, then add eggs and vanilla.

 Latest Posts